A fabrication guide for planar silicon quantum dot heterostructures: Layer synthesis techniques

-The growth of \ce{SiO2} is accomplished by simply introducing an oxidant to silicon at high temperature.
+The growth of \ce{SiO2} can be accomplished by simply introducing an oxidant to silicon at high temperature.
 The oxidant diffuses through the silicon and oxidizes the silicon from the top up to the desired depth.

 Wet oxidation is generally used to create thick, but qualitatively poor, oxides at a rate of 400~nm/h at \SI{1000}{\celsius} and takes place by introducing \ce{H2O} as the oxidant.
 Dry oxidation occurs in \ce{O2}-containing ambient and oxidizes the silicon at rates far slower than for wet oxidation ($<$ 100~nm/hr).
 The latter process yields a denser oxide with fewer defects and higher breakthrough voltages.